Eyes on the dollar with stocks out of the hole

 Many investors had been concerned over the dollar's strength, as it can crimp exports, earnings and economic growth.
 Between Sept.
 17 and mid-February, the dollar had risen more than 2 percent against a basket of major currencies, as the U.S. Federal Reserve embarked on a tighter policy while other central banks were easing.

-But the S&P 500 .SPX has rallied about 9 percent off its Feb.
-11 low to pull the index into positive territory for the first time this year, fueled in part by a drop in the dollar .DXY, which has fallen more than 3 percent over the last three weeks.
+But the S&P 500 has rallied about 9 percent off its Feb.
+11 low to pull the index into positive territory for the first time this year, fueled in part by a drop in the dollar, which has fallen more than 3 percent over the last three weeks.

 The dollar's losses accelerated this week in the wake of the Fed's policy statement on Wednesday, which cut projections for the number of interest rate hikes this year in half.
 The dollar suffered its biggest two-day drop in six weeks following the announcement.

-That drop helped propel sharp gains in oil CLc1LCOc1 prices, back above the $40 mark for the first time this year, in turn lifting energy shares .SPNY.
+That drop helped propel sharp gains in oil prices, back above the $40 mark for the first time this year, in turn lifting energy shares.

 "After we get through this two-day hiccup, the knee-jerk to the policy move, I would expect the dollar to resume its rally," said Michael O’Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut, who highlighted the difference in U.S. interest rates versus the ECB and Bank of Japan.